F1DNA/FlexFarmerInDocker/README.md

 Portainer

-•	For those experienced with Docker, this is not necessary but for those new to Docker, this will make it very easy to use.
+•	For those experienced with Docker, this is not necessary nor should you need my guide at all!
+But for those new to Docker, this will make it very easy to use.
 We will be utilizing Portainer in a Docker-Compose fashion.
 Docker-Compose is way to setup containers via a configuration file instead of a long command

 Watchtower